-Israelis head to the polls Tuesday for the fourth time with Netanyahu battling to remain prime minister
+Israelis head to polls Tuesday with Netanyahu battling to remain prime minister

 “The voters have been consistent in saying what they think three times in a row and then it all hinges on the decisions of four or five men,” said Dahlia Scheindlin, a Tel Aviv-based pollster.
 “It’s dismissive and disrespectful of the citizens.”

-So far, the frustration hasn’t dented voter turnout, which actually increased over the course of the last three elections, from 68.5 percent in April, 2019, to 71.5 percent last March.
+So far, the frustration hasn’t dented voter turnout, which increased over the course of the last three elections, from 68.4 percent in April 2019 to 71.5 percent last March.
 Polls suggested Tuesday’s rate would remain in the 60s, Scheindlin said.

-The number of voters already by early morning suggested that Israelis, who get a day off for elections, were ready to come out for a fourth time.
+The number of voters already at the polls by early morning suggested that Israelis, who get a day off for elections, were ready to come out for a fourth time.

-“It’s been normal,” said poll worker Ariel Morgenstern outside the Jerusalem’s Horev Elementary School.
+“It’s been normal,” said poll worker Ariel Morgenstern outside Jerusalem’s Horev Elementary School.
 “People in Israel know this is a democracy.”

 Some things are different the fourth time around.

-With Israel posting the world’s fastest pace of inoculating against the virus, and semblances of normal life beginning to return, Netanyahu is banking on a vaccine gratitude strategy.
-He has campaigned at vaccination centers, tried to woo the CEO of Pfizer to make a pre-vote visit to Israel and was chastised by election officials for usurping the catchphrase of the government vaccine drive, “Coming Back to Life,” as his own campaign catchphrase.
+With Israel posting the world’s fastest pace of inoculating against the coronavirus, and semblances of normal life beginning to return, Netanyahu is banking on a vaccine gratitude strategy.
+He has campaigned at vaccination centers, tried to woo the CEO of Pfizer (a U.S. company that jointly developed an effective coronavirus vaccine with German partner BioNTech) to make a pre-vote visit to Israel, and was chastised by election officials for usurping the catchphrase of the government vaccine drive, “Coming Back to Life,” as his campaign catchphrase.

-“After a year of covid-19 we are going to have a very hard situation at least economically and I don’t see any leader around who can do what Netanyahu can,” said Erez Goldman, 62, a Jerusalem attorney planning to cast a vote for Likud.
+“After a year of covid-19, we are going to have a very hard situation at least economically, and I don’t see any leader around who can do what Netanyahu can,” said Erez Goldman, 62, a Jerusalem attorney planning to cast a vote for Likud.
+(Covid-19 is the disease caused by the coronavirus.)
 “I see the way he’s worked throughout the year of covid, he’s managed for us to not only get vaccines but get peace with four countries,” referring to newly established relations with Arab countries in the Gulf and North Africa.

 Critics counter that Netanyahu’s overall covid response has been chaotic and haphazard, leading to repeat national lockdowns with rules routinely flouted in many ultra-Orthodox communities.
 Human rights groups say Israel should be doing much more to provide vaccinations to 5 million Palestinians effectively under its control in the West Bank and Gaza.